spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.13 File Notice <a name="4.13"></a>
+## F.13 File notice field <a name="4.13"></a>

 **4.13.1** Purpose: This field provides a place for the SPDX file creator to record license notices or other such related notices found in the file.
-This may or may not include copyright statements.
+This might or might not include copyright statements.

 **4.13.2** Intent: Here, the intent is to provide the recipient of the SPDX file with notices that may require additional review or otherwise contribute to the determination of the Concluded License.